rfsheffer/PoolRooms/README.md

 # Checking how the dungeon will look before opening Lethal Company
 In Unity open the GenerateDungeon scene and run it.
 From this you can see what it will look like in game minus the post process effects Lethal Company has.

-# Coming next
-- Steam valves
-- Breaker boxes
-- terminal and breaker controllable Large doors
-- Apparatus
-- Be able to detect how many fire exits are needed and updating the flow global params before generating
-- Create some automated process of generated a newly named dungeon

 # Dependencies
 - You will need a copy of the plugin DunGen to use this project.
 The files must be placed in Assets/DunGen.
 Do not replace the .meta files already in there.
 - LethalLib : https://github.com/EvaisaDev/LethalLib

-# Special Thanks
-- Badhamknibbs for the SCP dungeon which helped me understand how to build the BepinEx plugin.
-- LethalLib for giving us the tools to get things into the game!
-- The Lethal Company modding Community at large!

 # Attributions and licenses
 The plugin is based on Badhamknibbs SCP dungeon code which can be found here: